 Testing for a new implementation of a technology to a specific pipeline, since it applies to a specific operator and asset, should be performed by the individual pipeline operator.
-Since it is more limited in scope it is less burdensome than testing a completely new technology but is still a significant effort.
+Since it is more limited in scope it is less burdensome that testing a completely new technology but is still a significant effort.
 This type of testing is used to establish performance targets and may not be necessary if these targets can be determined by other means.
-For instance, API RP 1149 provides a means of estimating performance targets for CPM systems on liquid pipelines.

 Verification testing differs from evaluation testing in that the goal is simply to test to success.
-That is to say that an LDS should detect and enunciate a leak it is expected to be able to detect.
+That is to say that a LDS should detect and enunciate a leak it is expected to be able to detect.
 While these tests may still be challenging to perform, typically a single test is all that is required.
 A Site Acceptance Test (SAT) or similar commissioning test after installation of an LDS is usually a verification test.

 All pipeline LDSs or methods should have a verification test on a periodic basis to ensure they are functioning as expected.
-The testing interval will be established by the pipeline operator but in any case it not recommended to exceed five years from the previous test.
+The testing interval will be established by the pipeline operator but in any case it is not recommended to exceed 5 years from the previous test.
 Pipeline operators should use sound engineering judgment to determine if verification testing of a technology on one pipeline can be generalized to the same technology on other pipelines.
 API RP 1130 allows such generalization for CPM LDSs.